hato1883/OSPP-Trinity/README.md

   Try running `sudo docker compose up`

 Now you can visit [`localhost:8080`](http://localhost:8080) from your browser.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

+# Running a shell inside the container
+Use `docker ps` to get the names of all running containers

+To run a shell inside the container run `docker exec -it ospp-trinity-web-1 sh`.
+This is important for running `mix` commands

 ## Learn more